English

 You'll often find pramsuits crafted in a soft fleece material or knitted using warm yarns such as wool or thick cotton.
 Snowsuits are similar to pramsuits in the fact that they're an outdoor all-in-one, however snowsuits are generally made using thicker, waterproof fabrics and are great for keeping your little ones protected in much colder weather conditions.

-As pramsuits tend to be lighter and less bulky, they are ideal for transitional seasons, adding an additional layer over their babygrows or outfits.
+“Pramsuits tend to be lighter and less bulky, so are ideal for transitional seasons, adding an additional layer over their outfit.”

 Does my baby need a pramsuit?
 Will a blanket do?